9 FAM 305.4

 e.
 (U) You cannot submit a waiver recommendation to DHS if you are required to first submit the waiver to the Department.

 (1) (U) Any case in which you have doubts as to whether an INA 212(d)(3)(A) waiver recommendation is warranted but believe the Department may have pertinent information not available to you;

 (3) (U) Any case in which the Secretary of State previously declined to recommend, or the Attorney General or Secretary of Homeland Security, to grant, an INA 212(d)(3)(A) waiver to an applicant (i.e., any case where an applicant's waiver was previously denied by the ARO.);

 (4) (U) Any case in which the applicant's presence or activities in the United States might become a matter of public interest or of foreign relations significance; or

 9 FAM 305.4-3(F) (U) Waiver Expedite Requests

 a.
-(U) Expedite requests must be reserved for cases with an urgent humanitarian need for travel, such as medical treatment or a death in the applicant's family and cases where there is clear and significant U.S. government interest.
+(U) Expedite requests must be reserved for cases with (1) an urgent humanitarian need for travel, such as medical treatment or a death in the applicant's family and (2) cases where there is clear and significant U.S. government interest.
 The expedite request should include specific dates (of meetings, funerals, etc.) whenever possible.
-ARO has advised that they will not expedite cases in which applicants fail to apply well in advance of their intended travel dates.
+ARO has advised that they will not expedite cases in which applicants fail to apply well in advance of their intended travel dates and/or fail to meet one of the conditions listed above.
+If you select to have a case expedited and ARO determines that it does not qualify for expedited processing, ARO will cancel the request which places the waiver processing request into the standard processing queue.
 You may contact CA/VO/F for assistance and advice on potential expedite requests.

 9 FAM 305.4-3(G) (U) Waiver Validity Requests